-- Unlimited Substitution (See page 42) - Mercy Rule is in effect (See page 30) - All games are of six innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - Maximum 3 Run/Half Inning rule except the final open inning - Bunts are not permitted - Infield Fly is not in affect - Real baseballs should be used (Example: Rawlings 80CC) - The batter cannot become a runner on a catcher's miss of a third strike.
+- Unlimited Substitution (See page 50) - Mercy Rule is in effect (See page 38) - \bullet All games are of six innings to be completed, if time and weather permits.
+However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - Maximum 3 Run/Half Inning rule except the final open inning.
+Continuation rule is in effect on all out of the park home runs.
+In the event that this occurs, all runs will count. - Bunts are not permitted - Infield Fly is not in affect - Real baseballs should be used (Example: Rawlings 80CC) - The batter cannot become a runner on a catcher's miss of a third strike.
 The third strike, either called or swinging does NOT have to be caught by the catcher.
 The batter is automatically retired. - No lead offs - No intentional walks will be permitted - Runners cannot advance on passed balls - One umpire will assume the role of pitcher - The pitcher/umpire shall stand 25' 30' from the plate when pitching and should pitch with an appropriate velocity and trajectory (No Lobbing). - The pitcher/umpire must use a glove for safety reasons. - The pitcher/umpire should be positive and communicative with the players. - The pitcher/umpire should have three baseballs at a time when pitching.
 The catcher will roll/pass the baseballs behind them to the plate umpire as they receive them. - If the pitcher/umpire is hit by a batted ball or has to make a play to protect themselves from a batted ball, "Time" will be called and the Batter/Runner will be awarded 1 st base and all runners will advance one base if forced. - Once the pitcher/umpire touches the ball at any point in a defensive sequence, "Time" will be called and any runners in motion will be placed at the discretion of the umpires.